 Frequently Asked Questions

 I mainly do real estate, business & corporate law.
 These are general categories of practice.
 Many different sorts of situations or problems fall within these categories.
 These also overlap with family and estate law.
-If you’re not sure if your situation falls within these areas just give me call and ask.”
+If you’re not sure if your situation falls within these areas just give me call and ask.

 The best ways are by phone and email.
 I answer my own phone and respond to my email ASAP.
 Honestly, phone is the best way to get my attention.
+Sometimes, I am more than a week behind on email.

 The first 15 minutes of your first call is free.
 My goal is to see if there is another way to solve your problem, or help you, without hiring a lawyer.
 If we decide you need to hire a lawyer and you want to hire me, the regular rates kick in.